arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/user-manual/content.md

 }
 ```

-**Note**: the example code shown above employs a "debouncing" technique to ensure that the user button press is recognized as a singular event, despite any rapid electrical fluctuations that can occur when physically pressing the button.
-Upon detecting a press through an interrupt, the sketch waits for a brief interval (150 milliseconds, set by `debounceDelay` variable) before processing the press.
+**Note**: The example code above employs a "debouncing" technique to ensure that the user button press is recognized as a singular event despite any rapid electrical fluctuations that can occur when physically pressing the button.
+Upon detecting a press through an interrupt, the sketch waits for a brief interval (150 milliseconds, set by the `debounceDelay` variable) before processing the press.
 This delay ensures that any additional "noise" or fluctuations don't trigger multiple registrations of the same press, ensuring precise LED sequencing operation.

 To learn more about interrupts in Opta™ devices, check out our [Getting Started with Interrupts on Opta™ tutorial](https://docs.arduino.cc/tutorials/opta/getting-started-with-interrupts).